CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

       - The ordered quantity is 100.
       - Quantity Over %: 10
       - Quantity Under %: 10
-      - Everything delivery less than 90 will be deemed too small, and delivery bigger than 110 will be considered too big.
+      - Every delivery less than 90 will be deemed too small, and delivery more than 110 will be considered too big.

 ### Summary

-**Weighted Values** - are defined for each weight in General Settings, e.g., No. Of Complaints, No. of Failed QC Tests, No of Returns, etc.
+**Weighted Values**: these are predefined in the General Settings and correspond to factors like the number of complaints, failed QC tests, returns, etc.

-**Month to Date** - the total number of transactions for the current month; e.g., if today is October 15th, transactions from October 1st to October 15th are taken into account.
+**Month to Date** - This refers to the total number of transactions in the current month.
+For example, if today is October 15, the transactions from October 1 to October 15 are included.

-Month-to-date refers to the weighted values calculated within the current month.

 **The Previous Month** - the weighted values calculated in the last month.

-**Year to Date** - relates to the total of each month's weighted values to the current month, e.g., January to May, where May is the current month.
+**Year to Date** - The cumulative weighted values for the current year, from January to the current month.

-**The previous year** - relates to the total of each month's weighted value for an entire 12-month period, i.e., January to December.
+**The previous year** - the cumulative weighted values for the previous year, from January to December.

 ### Details

 ![Supplier Score Card Details](./media/supplier-score-card/supplier-score-card-details.webp)

-On this tab, three values from the Summary tab are broken down into specific weighted scorecard positions.
+On this tab, the values from the Summary tab are broken down into specific weighted scorecard positions.

 The values in the Details tab are displayed solely based on specific settings and transactions, e.g., QC Tests, Returns, etc.